hoshsadiq/adblock-nocoin-list/README.md

 # NoCoin adblock list
-This is an adblock list to block "browser-based crypto mining."
+This is an adblock list to block "browser-based crypto mining".
 Currently there are a few websites added into the lists.
 If you see other websites supporting these deeds, then feel free to raise an **Issue** or **Pull request** for it to be taken care of.

 ## Installation